shaaoni/Woocommerce-Cart/README.md

 # Woocommerce-Cart
-Customized a HTML template to WordPress Theme
+This is a customized WordPress Theme built on a HTML template